saucelabs/sauce-docs/docs/testrunner-toolkit/running-tests.md

 <p><small>supported frameworks: <Highlight color="#25c2a0">cypress</Highlight></small></p>

-If you wish to run your tests on Sauce Labs VMs, simply set mode in `config.yml`:
+If you wish to run your tests on Sauce Labs VMs, set the default `mode` in `config.yml` to `sauce`, as shown in the following example:

 ```yaml
 defaults: